RetnaTyas/Revolusi-Moneter-5.0/docs/wasm-deploy.md

   --chain-id testing-1 --node https://rpc.testnet.cosmos.network
 ```

-Instantiate `meat` and `goatnft` with similar commands by providing the desired
+Instantiate `meat`, `goatnft` and `ratehandler` with similar commands. `ratehandler`
-`goat_contract` or no parameters for the NFT.
+requires no parameters and its address can be linked to MEAT using the
+`set_rate_handler` message after deployment.

 ### Minting MEAT